vdaas/vald/docs/tutorial/vald-multicluster-on-k8s.md

 1. Port Forward(option)

-   If you do not use Kubernetes Ingress, port-forward is required to make requests from your local environment.
+   If you do NOT use Kubernetes Ingress, port forwarding is required to make requests from your local environment.

    ```bash
    kubectl port-forward svc/vald-mirror-gateway 8080:8081 -n vald-01 & \